Shehab147/Cloudjet-Waf-Agent/README.md

 This data aids in behavioral analysis and rule-based filtering in WAF systems.

 ⚙️ Features:
-Constructor __construct()
-Initializes the object using cookie data:

-timezone – The client's timezone ($_COOKIE['timezone']), or 'Unknown' if unavailable.

-usingSelenium – Boolean flag derived from $_COOKIE['usingSelenium'].

-clinetip – IP address stored in $_COOKIE['allowed'].
+$wafAgent = new WafAgent();

 Method getTimezone()
-Returns the stored timezone of the client.
+//Returns the stored timezone of the client.

 Method isUsingSelenium()
 Indicates whether the request was likely generated using automation (Selenium).

-Method getClinetipIP()
+Method getClientIP()
-Returns the allowed client IP (from cookie).
+//Returns the allowed client IP (from cookie).

 Method getInfo()
-Returns a structured array of all available attributes:
+//Returns a structured array of all available attributes:

-php
-Copy
-Edit
 [
   'timezone' => 'Africa/Cairo',
   'usingSelenium' => false,
-  'clinetip' => '192.168.1.100'
+  'clientip' => '192.168.1.100'
 ]